jacksund/simmate/docs/getting_started/toolkit/advanced_classes.md

 This section provides a glimpse into some advanced classes and functionalities.
 Please note that Simmate is still in its early development stages, and there are many more features available through the [PyMatGen](https://pymatgen.org/) and [MatMiner](https://hackingmaterials.lbl.gov/matminer/) packages, which were installed alongside Simmate.

 !!! tip
     If you're attempting to follow a paper and analyze a structure, chances are there's a class/function already created for that analysis!
-Make sure to explore the documentation (the next tutorial will guide you on how to do this) or simply [post a question](https://github.com/jacksund/simmate/discussions/categories/q-a) and we'll direct you to the right path.
+Make sure to explore the full guides or simply [post a question](https://github.com/jacksund/simmate/discussions/categories/q-a) and we'll direct you to the right path.

 ----------------------------------------------------------------------